 We are in a period of global warming that started 20,000 years ago.
 Human beings have contributed to detectable climate change on the micro-, local and regional scales through changes in land use and population (and energy consumption) concentration.
 The urban heat islands are a good example.
 Human beings may have contributed to changes in global climate through changes in land use and industrial emissions of CO2, CH4, and other "greenhouse" gases.
 The human population has increased dramatically during this period with both warming temperatures and increased CO2 - it is difficult to argue that CO2 has been deleterious to human existence to date.
 The best evidence shows that per capita CO2 emissions are increasing as living standards improve over most of the world.
 Combined with projected population increases to 11 billion or more, it does not bode well for decreases in either emissions or atmospheric CO2 levels.
 The certainty and magnitude of those potential anthropogenic changes is a matter of current scientific research and political dispute.

-In view of the paleoclimatology record, I believe that some scientists have gone too far propagating a crisis mentality and supporting sweeping political "solutions" to a problem that may not even exist.
-Those scientist who fudge the data (and won't release it), and who have tried to exclude scientists with contradictory data from publication have certainly gone too far.
+In view of the paleoclimatology record, I believe that some scientists have gone too far propagating a crisis mentality.
+Those scientists who fudge the data (and won't release it), and who have tried to exclude scientists with contradictory data from publication have certainly gone too far.
 Scientists who switch from the science to political advocacy risk damaging science.